ClouDesire/docusaurus/docs/deployed.md

 * **ZIP package**: a ZIP package following the specifications provided in [this section](deployed.md#zip-packaging).
 * **Version**: whenever the vendor provides a new Package, Cloudesire assigns to it a new _version number_ and stores the previous one.
 The older Application Packages versions can be used by the vendor in order to execute automatic **downgrades** of running applications.

-When a Package is created, it can be linked to a specific _Product Plan_, simply selecting it from the list and clicking on the “_Attach Package to Module_” button.
+When a Package is created, it can be linked to a specific _Product Plan_, simply selecting it from the list and clicking on the "_Attach Package to Module_" button.
 In this way a new **Module** will be created (if not existent) or the Package will be added to an already existent Module.

 ![Vendors Control Panel: Packages-Modules Links](/img/docs/control_panel_packages_modules_links.png "Vendors Control Panel: Packages-Modules Links")

-To simultaneously create one or more Package, corresponding to a **composition of Docker images**, click on the “_New Docker Compose_” button.
+To simultaneously create one or more Package, corresponding to a **composition of Docker images**, click on the "_New Docker Compose_" button.
 More details on the Docker Packaging are available in [this section](deployed.md#docker-packaging).

 ![Vendors Control Panel: Packages - Docker](/img/docs/control_panel_packages_Docker.png "Vendors Control Panel: Packages - Docker")